-The following are summaries of policies related to student responsibilities and behavior.
-Copies of more policies are available on the policies webpage, or through the Public Information Office at 410-313-6682.
+The following are summaries of policies related to student responsibilities and behavior, as of July 1, 2017.
+The most current copies of policies are available on the policies webpage, or through the Public Information Office at 410-313-6682.

 Alcohol, Other Drugs, Prescription Medication and Over the Counter Products

 The possession, use, or distribution of alcoholic beverages and other drugs on school premises or at school-related or school-sponsored activities is prohibited.
 Prescription medication and over-the-counter products require written medication orders and are to be administered in accordance with school system Health Services procedures.
 Legal searches and seizures related to this policy may be conducted on school property.
 Confidentiality is guaranteed for students who seek counseling for drug or alcohol abuse problems.

 For a first offense, a student found using or in possession of alcoholic beverages or other drugs will be suspended from school for not more than 30 school days and will be suspended from attendance at, participation in, and practice for, all extracurricular and school activities for 30 school days.
 Exclusion from commencement exercises is only applicable if it occurs during the suspension from school.
 The student will be referred for mandatory counseling in a licensed addictions program.